yngerges-pro/Search-Engine-for-Web/README.md

 # Search-Engine-for-Web
-## Clear your collections from your databases and rerun the crawling and parseing codes.
+## Clear your collections from your databases and rerun the pages.py and parser_.py codes.
 Thank you! :)
 ### Name - Roles and Responsibilities - Definitions
 #### Youstina - Crawling, GUI, and GitHub Management - Will be sure to have everyone understand the project
 #### Alvin and Richard - Crawling and indexing - will complete coding parts of assigment and see crawler.py